 Before being called to the bar, Imogen read law at the University of Nottingham and later studied the BPTC at Nottingham Law School.

 Employment & Discrimination

-	Imogen has up to date experience of a broad range of employment work, in addition to the pro bono work undertaken at FRU.
-She has advised and represented clients in: unfair dismissal, whistleblowing, TUPE, holiday pay, and discrimination claims.
-Imogen takes on cases for both claimants and respondents and she regularly deals with multi-day claims.
-Imogen has also represented clients in judicial mediation and is available for advice or drafting work.
+Imogen is committed to her employment law practice.
+She has advised and represented clients in: unfair dismissal, constructive dismissal, whistleblowing, equal pay, redundancy, and discrimination claims.
+She takes on cases for both claimants and respondents and regularly deals with multi-day claims against more senior counsel.

 “Fantastic well done Imogen.
 I will definitely use her again.
 Happy to give her a quote for any Bio, I was very impressed.”
 (Solicitor)

 - The Honourable Society of the Middle Temple